Seregy/msdt/kafka-4/kubernetes/kafka/README.md

 kubectl get pods
 ```

-Take a look at Producer's logs using pod id, that can be acquired in the previous step:
+Take a look at Producer's logs using pod id, can be acquired in the previous step:
 ```
 kubectl logs producer-controller-{uniquePodId}
 ```